 An Xbox One purchase gets you the console, a power cable and adapter (aka the power brick), a decent headset, the headset adapter, a HDMI cable and controller with batteries.
 You'll also get a 14-day free trial of Xbox Live Gold.

 Depending on your choice of edition, you may or may not get a Kinect in there too.
 This isn't always explicitly clear on the packaging, so make sure to read up on your options if you do want one.
-Your bundle may also pack-in games such as Sunset Overdrive or Call of Duty: Advanced Warfare.
-So far there have been two special edition coloured consoles, white and a gunmetal grey (with squiggly decals), with more expected in the coming year.
+Your bundle may also pack-in titles such as Halo: The Master Chief Collection or The Witcher 3.

 The Xbox One's setup is more involved than on the PS4, but it's still not terribly complex.
 If you bought a Kinect, you'll have to connect its proprietary cable along with power and HDMI.

 If you plan to watch TV on the console, you'll need to supply a second HDMI cable, through the system's HDMI-in port.
-Soon, Australians will be able to run the OneGuide's setup, which isn't too complex, but until then it's just a standard tuner device.
+You'll then need to run the OneGuide's setup, which isn't too complex.
 We'll get into that in the OneGuide portion of this review.

 Kinect 2.0 began as a statement, one of Microsoft's many challenges to the existing console model.
 However, as the Xbox One itself reneged on its promises of always-online functionality, the Kinect began to look more like a boondoggle, a remnant of a discarded design philosophy.

 Ultimately, Microsoft seems to have agreed, ditching the console camera/microphone/box of magic from new models of the console.
 On the whole, that's a shame, as the Kinect is a truly fascinating, if frustrating, piece of kit.